karlseguin/auwfg/readme.md

 - `NotFoundResponse`: the response to reply with when a route isn't found (gives more control than the simpler `NotFound`).
 Note that once set, this response is available as `auwfg.NotFound` for use in your own application
 - `InvalidFormat`: the body to reply with when an input format is invalid (not valid json)
 - `InvalidFormatResponse`: the response to reply with when an input format is invalid (gives more control than the simpler `InvalidFormat`)
+- `InternalServerError`: the body to reply with when an error occurs
+- `InternalServerErrorResponse`: the response to reply with when an error occurs (gives more control than the simpler `InternalServerError`).
+Note that once set, this response is available as `auwfg.InternalServerError` for use in your own application
 - `ContextFactory`: explained below
 - `Dispatcher`: explained below
 - `Route`: explained below